 After someone is released from serving time, everyday life can be an adjustment — and not just for the individual, but also their family, close friends, and even the community.
 Sometimes offenders might not be sentenced to prison, but instead are required to go through rehabilitation or perform some type of supervised community service.

-That’s where parole and probation officers come in; these positions are similar to one another in that the goal is to positively change someone’s behavior, reset them on a more productive path, and prevent them from offending again.
+That’s where parole and probation studies come in; these positions are similar to one another in that the goal is to positively change someone’s behavior, reset them on a more productive path, and prevent them from offending again.
 Parole officers specialize in helping people re-enter society after being released from prison, whereas probation officers focus on clients who have been placed on probation for a period of time.

 Also referred to as community supervision officers, probation officers do more than check in on their clients to ensure they’re staying out of trouble.
 They often design individual rehabilitation plans, provide job training resources, and offer substance abuse counseling.
 (Parole officers work in the same way, except they’re working with clients who are transitioning from prison.)